 There are different forms of life insurance, such as Term, Whole Life, Universal Life, and Variable Universal Life Insurance.
 Each product has various features and costs, and each may have slightly different uses.
 Regardless of the nuances of each, every product type shares the purpose of providing for loved ones, or even a charity, after an insured passes away.

 Every type of life insurance has a cash value component except for term life insurance, but term life is the most common type of policy written.
 Keep in mind that the expected cash value of a life insurance policy is a vital part of the quote.
-Make sure that you understand what your cash value minimum and expected amounts will be at different years of your policy, and make sure you know the rules for accessing this money through either loans, withdrawals, or surrenders.
+Make sure that you understand what your cash value minimum and expected amounts will be at different years of your policy, and make sure you know the rules for accessing this money through either a loan, withdrawals, or surrenders.
 An adequately made illustration can give you all the details even if you are planning to take cash from your policy.
 Make sure you share this with your agent when you are doing your research.

 What to do if After You Get a Quote, You Want to Buy a Policy